narfdotpl/narf.pl/content/posts/lenses-in-swift.md

 I started to wonder: could one design a lenses API that was more familiar to non-functional-programming crowd?
 Would creating a code generator mentioned by Brandon be much work?

 It led me to start experimenting.
 I gathered results of these experiments here, in this post, and in [Lenso][], a Swift µframework and code generator that I published on GitHub.
 Stay here and continue reading for more story and more information about lenses.
-Visit GitHub for a shorter and much more dry version.
+Visit [GitHub][Lenso] for a shorter and much more dry version.

   [talk]: https://www.youtube.com/watch?v=ofjehH9f-CU
   [Lenso]: https://github.com/narfdotpl/lenso